World Checklist of Selected Plant Families: History

+Similar projects

 There is a complementary project called the International Plant Names Index (IPNI), in which Kew is also involved.
 The IPNI aims to provide details of publication and does not aim to determine which are accepted species names.
 After a delay of about a year, newly published names were automatically added from the IPNI to the WCSP.
 The WCSP was also one of the underlying databases for The Plant List, created by Kew and the Missouri Botanical Garden, which was unveiled in 2010, and subsequently superseded by World Flora Online.